We are inextricably interconnected within the Universe. It is only the illusion of separation that we perceive through our physicality.

-Beliefs determine how we experience life!
-The first aspect of the healing journey, in experiencing interconnection with all, is shifting perception within Ourselves.
+The healing journey, is experiencing interconnection with all by shifting FIRST the perception within Ourselves.

-Only when we perceive one another without distorting filters, in our pure essence as a Creative Source, will we manifest a fulfilled experience in life, not only individually but for our human collective.
-The experience of unconditional love.
+Perception of one another without distorting filters but, in our pure essence as Creative Source, is the step to manifest a fulfilled experience in life, individually and collectively.

 What do you believe right now?

 Your truth resides within yourself.

 I am a Life Coach, Meditation Teacher and Healer, and a Movement and Art Therapist.
 I have worked with families over the past two decades teaching them how to align with their passion and turn their vision into reality.

 After working as an architect for over 17 years, becoming a full-time mom and recovering from a family tragedy through meditation, I pursued a new career as a movement and art therapist, combining meditation and healing techniques.

 I collaborated teaching and co-leading women’s retreats in the Bay Area & Hawaii for over seven years.
 I lead a monthly Family Healing Circle in the Bay Area, showing people how to recognize family patterns that won’t allow them to experience life fully.
 I also work with clients 1-on-1 or in groups.
 I volunteered at SFUSD for six years working with kids grades K-5, which inspired me to develop a curricula for youth; teaching empathy and self-expression through movement and art (Life/Art Process).